 *Pro Wrestling Match of the Year: The Revival vs. Johnny Gargano and Tommaso Ciampa (NXT Takeover: Toronto - 2 out 3 Falls Tag Team Match)

 This match was fantastic - obviously.
-The whole thing felt so old school, especially when considering the back story leading up to this two-out-of-three contest.
-With the new fad in pro wrestling being six-man tag team matches, this contest restored a belief that good tag-team matches are possible, and are throughly entertaining.
+The whole thing felt so old school, especially when considering the backstory leading up to this two-out-of-three contest.
+With the new fad in pro wrestling being six-man tag team matches, this contest restored a belief that good tag-team matches are possible, and are thoroughly entertaining.

 Honorable Mention - Kazuchika Okada vs. Hiroshi Tanahashi (NJPW - Wrestle Kingdom 10), Charlotte vs. Sasha Banks (WWE RoadBlock - Ironman Match), Dolph Ziggler vs. The Miz (WWE No Mercy), AJ Styles vs. Dean Ambrose (WWE TLC - TLC Match), and Drew Galloway vs. Bobby Lashley (TNA Slammiversary).